Tooth Extractions Goodlettsville

 Can I Leave the Space Empty After a Tooth Extraction?

-In the event that you are getting a tooth removed that is not part of your visible smile, you might think that you won’t need to get it replaced since no one will see it.
+If you are getting a tooth removed that is not part of your visible smile, you might think that you won’t need to get it replaced since no one will see it.
 The reality is once a tooth is removed, you’re likely to experience increased difficulty with chewing and breaking down food, especially if a molar was taken out.
 Missing teeth also makes it harder to digest food properly, putting you at greater risk of digestive issues later in life.
 Even speech can be harder as the tongue relies on teeth to enunciate certain words.
 The best thing you can do is schedule a consultation with our office to discuss your tooth replacement options.

 What Should I Do After My Tooth Extraction?